HL7/cql/input/pages/09-b-cqlreference.md

 *Description:*

 The <span class="id">ToQuantity</span> operator converts the value of its argument to a <span class="id">Quantity</span> value.
-The operation does not perform any unit conversion, that capability is supported by the <<convertquantity,ConvertQuantity>> operator.
+The operation does not perform any unit conversion, that capability is supported by the [ConvertQuantity](#convertquantity) operator.

 For the <span class="id">String</span> overload, the operator accepts strings using the following format: